Menu

 Illustration for Can microplastics from food packaging and containers get into your meals?

-Which foods have the most microplastics?
+Which foods add the most microplastics?

 Based on 1 peer-reviewed studykitchen